srciaga/pandoc-pages/README.md

         with:
           gh_token: ${{ secrets.GITHUB_TOKEN }}
 ```
+4. Push all the file's you've added so far.

-3. In the *Actions* tab, click on the **Convert & Deploy** workflow.
+3. The workflow should run and create the `gh-pages` branch.
+If not, go to the *Actions* tab, click on the **Convert & Deploy** workflow.
 Run the workflow from the `main` branch.
-This will create the `gh-pages` branch.
 4. Go to *Settings > Pages > Build and deployment* and configure the following:
    - *Source*: Deploy from a branch
    - *Branch*: `gh-pages` / (root)
-5. Your website will automatically deploy whenever relevant files are modified!
+5. `git pull` and push modifications to `index.md` and `template.html`.
+Your website will automatically deploy!
+Remember to pull after each deployment.

 There are sample files for [`index.md`](https://github.com/srciaga/pandoc-pages/blob/344afebea560e60dcf124face84c32cb2cc3db02/sample-index.md) and [`template.html`](https://github.com/srciaga/pandoc-pages/blob/344afebea560e60dcf124face84c32cb2cc3db02/sample-template.html) in this repo.